How can I manage my child’s sleep when the clocks change?

 A little planning in the week leading up to the change can go a long way to make the situation more hassle-free for all involved.

-Here are a few tips to survive the clocks changing this autumn:
+Here are a few tips to survive the clocks changing:

 - Plan in advance and help your little ones transition to the new schedule – keeping to the same bedtime routine and altering the time slowly over several days can work best – for example, move your child’s bedtime ten minutes later each day.